Let's have corrupt-free officials by reporting them - Chief Justice Advised

 Due to Ms. Djamson-Tettey's refusal to support him on particular operational decisions within the company, the Union accused Mr. Adom-Otchere of orchestrating her removal, which sparked the controversy.
 The Public Service Workers Union's Divisional Chairman at the Ghana Airport Company Limited, Mr. Abdul-Issaka Bamba, expressed the Union by saying, "Our information is that the Board Chair [Paul Adom-Otchere] is championing the course of removal of the MD, and this is causing a lot of agitations in the industry."
 According to Bamba, there has been a lot of unrest among the employees due to the ongoing situation, and they have been constantly asking for information and voicing their concerns.

-In light of this, Mr. Bamba emphasized the significance of fostering leadership harmony in order to promote business growth and guarantee operating stability.
+In light of this, Mr. Bamba emphasized the significance of fostering leadership harmony to promote business growth and guarantee operating stability.
 In reply, Mr. Adom-Otchere said he didn't know anything about the specifics of the alleged plot.
 He claimed that the Union's connection did not provide specific examples of the purported scheme in an interview with Joy News.
-Mr. Adom-Otchere stated that he intended to meet with the Union in order to learn more about the situation because it is now unclear to him.
+Mr. Adom-Otchere stated that he intended to meet with the Union to learn more about the situation because it is now unclear to him.

 Post a Comment